Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Introduction

 \section{Introduction}

-Robotics inherently has both discrete and continuous components to it, making it vital to be able to model both.
-Tasks such as Simultaneous Localization and Mapping (SLAM), grasping, Task and Motion Planning (TAMP), fault assessment~\cite{Lerner00aaai}, and locomotion (amongst others) all involve some discrete components along with an optimization task over continuous variables. \Eg in SLAM, the continuous components are the positions of the robot and the landmarks, but the data association problem between features is a discrete estimation problem~\cite{Hsiao19icra,Doherty22ral}.
-For manipulation, estimating the pose of the object to grasp, as well as identifying the discrete set of affordances and contacts on the object constitutes a hybrid estimation problem~\cite{Mahler17rss,Florence18corl,Suresh24scirobotics}.
-Additionally, being able to estimate discrete foot contact on the ground can significantly aid with continuous state estimation of humanoid and legged robots, boosting their use in real-world applications~\cite{Camurri20frontiers_pronto}.
+Robotics inherently has both discrete and continuous components, making it vital to be able to model both.
+Tasks such as Simultaneous Localization and Mapping (SLAM), grasping, Task and Motion Planning (TAMP), fault assessment~\cite{Lerner00aaai}, and locomotion (amongst others) all involve some discrete components along with an optimization task over continuous variables. \Eg in SLAM, the continuous components are the positions of the robot and the landmarks, but the data association between features is a discrete estimation problem~\cite{Hsiao19icra,Doherty22ral}.
+For manipulation, estimating the pose of the object to grasp, as well as identifying the discrete set of affordances and contacts on the object constitutes a hybrid estimation problem~\cite{Mahler17rss,Florence18corl,Suresh24scirobotics}, while in legged locomotion, being able to estimate discrete foot contact can aid with continuous state estimation via the kinematics~\cite{Camurri20frontiers_pronto}.
+Moreover, since probabilistic methods are currently the \textit{de facto} approach for estimation\footnote[2]{The Kalman filter can also be viewed from a Bayesian perspective~\cite{Pei19arxiv}.}, with factor graphs and Bayes networks~\cite{Dellaert21ar} seeing significant recent success, we would prefer to apply similar insights to these \textit{hybrid} problems as well.

-However, most approaches to these tasks either tackle the continuous and discrete components individually~\cite{Choudhary14iros,Dantam16rss,TenPas17ijrr,Maravgakis23icra}, or they make use of approximations~\cite{Oh05aaai,Roy07hybridsystems,Dong20icml,Doherty22ral}.
-This usually leads to suboptimal performance since knowledge of one part can aid in the estimation of the other.
-In recent years, probabilistic methods to state estimation have been the \textit{de facto} approach.
-Common techniques like Kalman filtering~\cite{Pei19arxiv} have been analyzed from a Bayesian viewpoint, while Bayesian networks and factor graphs~\cite{Koller09book,Dellaert21ar} have seen significant recent success.
-Consequently, recent hybrid estimation approaches leverage these methods~\cite{Doherty22ral,Hsiao19icra,Jiang21arxiv}.
+While factor graphs and variable elimination are well understood for purely continuous systems (\eg Gaussian SLAM) and purely discrete graphical models~\cite{Kschischang01it,Dellaert17fnt_fg}, robotics problems often require inference in hybrid models containing both discrete and continuous variables.
+Existing factor graph frameworks either approximate these interactions or require specialized solvers~\cite{Oh05aaai,Roy07hybridsystems,Dong20icml,Doherty22ral}, while more recent exact methods~\cite{Hsiao19icra,Jiang21arxiv} are limited in their modeling capabilities to specific problems and scenarios.